Dol Llan Farm Cottages

-A twin bedded area with TV with the dining area leading into the basic kitchen and cosy sitting area perfect to curl up with a good book after a day’s walking or cycling.
+A double bedded area with TV and balcony with the dining area leading into the basic kitchen and cosy sitting area perfect to curl up with a good book after a day's walking or cycling.

 An ideal base for couples or friends who want a central location from which they can explore.

 This cottage can be booked with Refs.
 939763 and 939766, together they sleep 8.

 All first floor.
-Open plan studio accommodation with twin beds, kitchen, dining area and sitting area.
+Open plan studio accommodation with a double bed and balcony, kitchen, dining area and sitting area.
 Bathroom with bath, basin and WC.

 About the location